smorad/um_cisc_7404/07_deep_value.typ

 However, it did not work very well and could only solve simple tasks #pause

+We discovered deep learning, experience replay, and target networks

-Deep Q Networks (DQN) was the first big achievement of deep RL #footnote[Human-level control through deep reinforcement learning. _Nature._ 2014.] #pause
+Deep Q Networks (DQN) combined them to beat humans on Atari #footnote[Human-level control through deep reinforcement learning. _Nature._ 2014.] #pause

-They achieved human performance on many Atari games #pause

-The paper introduced many tricks to make deep Q learning work #pause

-Today, we will review these tricks
+After this paper, people realized that RL can work for hard tasks #pause

+You have all the tools you need to implement DQN, except for one

+/*
 ==
-- Compute #pause
-- Model architecture #pause
-- Replay buffer #pause
-- Target networks

-= DQN: Compute
-==
-Perhaps the most important part of DQN is compute #pause
+One important part of DQN is compute #pause

 In 2014, GPUs were not popular for deep learning #pause